-8 #African Films nab an award at the #Pan African Film Festival (#PAFF).
+8 African Films nab an award at the Pan African Film Festival (PAFF).
 Winners were announced at the PAFF filmmakers awards today during a brunch ceremony at Locals Sports Bar & Grill in Los Angeles.
 PAFF, America’s largest and most prestigious international Black film festival took place from February 16 to 23, 2011 at the Culver Plaza Theatre.
-The festival will end its run tonight with the closing film, “DWB: Dating While Black,” written, directed and produced by Van Elder.
+Sadly, the festival will end its run tonight with the closing film, “DWB: Dating While Black,” written, directed and produced by Van Elder.

 And without further ado, the winners are: